A note on the Maxwell's eigenvalues on thin sets: Introduction and statement of the main results

 Associated with the families of eigenvalues in Theorems \ref{thm_main_prod_INTRO} and \ref{thm_main_prod_2_INTRO}, there are families of eigenfunctions that we describe more explicitly in Theorems \ref{thm_main_prod} and \ref{thm_main_prod_2}.
 In these theorems the eigenfunctions are interpreted as eigenfunctions of the Hodge Laplacian (problem \ref{hodge_coclosed}), that is, they are $1$-forms.
-Finally, we prove that the eigenfunctions on $\Omega_h$ and the limit eigenfunctions on $\Sigma$ converge in a suitable sense as $h\to 0^+$, see Theorem \ref{thm:eigenfunctions} and Corollary \ref{cor:eigenfunctions}.
+Finally, we prove that the eigenfunctions in $\Omega_h$ and the limit eigenfunctions in $\Sigma$ converge in a suitable sense as $h\to 0^+$, see Theorem \ref{thm:eigenfunctions} and Corollary \ref{cor:eigenfunctions}.